z-prince/rails_engine_fe/README.md

 # Consuming your Rails Engine API

 Congratulations!
 You've written your first API.
 Just like the API you consumed for your week 1 project, your Rails Engine API can be used by other projects now, too.
-For this challenge, you will create a front end application to consume the Rails Engine API you have just created.
+For this challenge, you will create a front end application that will make call to your backend application, the Rails Engine API you have just created.

 ## Setup